Heretic-oVirt/other-kickstart/README.md

 Inside kickstart files, important points are in comments beginning with "# Note: " while current bugs/workarounds/missing_features are in comments beginning with "# TODO: "

-Please note that all kickstarts are independent of the actual virtualization technology used: the corresponding vms can be instantiated on any kind of infrastrucuture (KVM, Xen, VMware, Hyper-V and Parallels are explicitly supported) and the configuration parameters can be independently supplied.
+Please note that all kickstarts are independent of the actual virtualization technology used: the corresponding vms can be instantiated on any kind of infrastrucuture (KVM, Xen, VMware, Hyper-V and Parallels are explicitly supported) and the configuration parameters can be independently created and made available.